ItsMureithi/fresh-onions-shop/README.md

 **Farm-Fresh Onions Delivered Right to Your Doorstep**

 Welcome to **Waweru Onion Cart**, a clean, responsive, and professionally built landing page for a farm-to-door onion delivery service.

-This project merges sleek front-end design with practical features that showcase a modern agricultural e-commerce concept.
+This landing page project merges sleek front-end design with practical features that showcase a modern agricultural e-commerce concept.

+The page acts as a welcome platform to our clients across the city.